zebrunner/carina/docs/dataproviders.md

 }
 ```

-This test uses XLS/CSV files as data sourse.
+This test uses XLS/CSV files as the data source.
 Every row in a spreadsheet is a set of arguments for a test.
 You should specify the `dataProvider` parameter for TestNG annotation `@Test` .
 Carina test framework initially defines several data providers methods in `AbstractTest.java`, which you've extended earlier:

 * createData method (data provider name = "DataProvider") for common usecases

 * createDataSingeThread method (data provider name = "SingleDataProvider") for single-thread execution.

-To specify XLS/CSV spreadsheets for test you should declare `@XlsDataSourceParameters` annotaion and define its parameters:
+To specify XLS/CSV spreadsheets for test you should declare `@XlsDataSourceParameters` annotation and define its parameters:

 * path - file path located in src/test/resources
 * sheet - sheet name